 I organised discounts for readers

 You might have noticed I’ve promoted a bunch of products that I use and I get asked about.
 In each case, I sorted a discount for readers who might like the idea of having the research work done for them.
 I set up an affiliate scheme attached to these.
 The % I get covers the cost of posting the blog post.

 In all cases, I’ve purchased the product first myself, used it, been asked by readers about it and only then do I engage the affiliates selling program.
 Also, as you’ll notice, I’m happy to be very honest about pros and cons when sharing an idea with you.
 So you know what you’re buying.

 I don’t like the idea of paid Facebook shares, even on my Facebook Page (as opposed to my personal one).
 I get approached often to do them, but decline.
 It just feels grubby.

 When something feels grubby, I don’t do it.
 That’s my barometer.

-I don’t accept most advertising
+I don’t accept display advertising

 I hope this clarifies things.
-If you’re a blogger, you might like to do a little soul selling mission statement yourself, so you and your readers are super clear.
+If you’re a blogger, you might like to do a little soul-selling mission statement yourself, so you and your readers are super clear.
 This issue – of branding, online monetisation and blogging journalistic standards – is only going to get more attention in coming months/years.
 Bloggers will be under extra scrutiny.
 Online media can no longer operate as the Wild West it once did and we all have to get off our galloping steads and set our own standards – with heads held high!